data-z/PortfolioProjects/Sales & Marketing Analytics/Sales Department/README.md

 ## How to Use
 1. **Download** the Power BI report file from [here](https://github.com/data-z/PortfolioProjects/blob/main/Sales%20%26%20Marketing%20Analytics/Sales%20Department/Performance%20Report.pbix)
+2. **Download** the Excel Dataset from [here](https://github.com/data-z/PortfolioProjects/blob/main/Sales%20%26%20Marketing%20Analytics/Sales%20Department/Plant_DTS.xls)
-2. Open it in **Power BI Desktop**.
+3. Open the Power BI file in **Power BI Desktop**.
-3. Connect your dataset using the "Data Source" tab, and refresh to see updated insights.
+4. Connect your dataset using the "Data Source" tab, and refresh to see updated insights.
-4. Explore interactive visuals to dive deeper into sales performance, GP%, and country-level data.
+5. Explore interactive visuals to dive deeper into sales performance, GP%, and country-level data.

 ## Conclusion and Future Improvements
 This Power BI project provides a comprehensive view of Plant Co.'s sales performance for 2024, identifying underperforming regions and product categories.
 Future improvements could include: